adetutudeborah/AZ-104-Microsoft-Azure-Administrator-Hands-on-Labs/Labs/Lab 11 - Deploying Containers with Azure Container Instances/readme.md

 ## Aim

-The aim of this lab is to to deploy and manage a containerized application using Azure Container Instances (ACI), a serverless container hosting platform in Azure.
+The aim of this lab is to deploy and manage a containerized application using Azure Container Instances (ACI), a serverless container hosting platform in Azure.

 ## What You Will Achieve by the End of the Lab